magnoeasy/easybuilder/english.md

 On this new page, in the "Form Title" field write the title of your form (it can be "FormTest").
 ![image](https://user-images.githubusercontent.com/81401104/120087290-f57e1e80-c0bc-11eb-96d1-919007483897.png)

-Click the _"Save"_ button that is at the foot of the page.
+Click the _"Save"_ button that is on the page bottom right.

 <img src="https://user-images.githubusercontent.com/81401104/114774084-31943480-9d46-11eb-992d-d3c930421db8.png">

-Select the "Textfield" component (from the side tab Tools - Gallery Fields) and drag it to the gray field where it says "Drop new field here!"
+Select the "Textfield" component (which is on the left menu - "Tools") and drag it to the gray field where it says "Drop new field here!"

-Now click on the component you dragged ("Textfield"), and soon a side tab will open on the right called "Properties of Field".⤵️
+Now click on the component you dragged ("Textfield"), and soon a side tab called "Properties of Field" will open on the right.⤵️

 ![Animação](https://user-images.githubusercontent.com/81401104/120087612-c5844a80-c0bf-11eb-98df-d4e9f601fc26.gif)

-There at the top of the "Properties of Field", under "General", In the "Name" field write ''Name'' and in the "Label" field also write "Name".
+There at the top of the "Properties of Field", under "General", on the "Name" field write ''Name'' and in the "Label" field also write "Name".
 Now click the _"Save"_ button and then click the _"Run"_ button, it will open the following page:

 ![textemaild2](https://user-images.githubusercontent.com/81401104/121060294-d7897b80-c798-11eb-8639-350840b5b68f.gif)

-Here the preview of the saved records will be available. ⤴️
+The preview of the saved records will be available here. ⤴️

-> Click on the _"New"_ button, you will be directed to the following screen:
+> Click on the _"New"_ button, you'll be directed to the following screen:

 ![formtestnew](https://user-images.githubusercontent.com/81401104/121061502-4a472680-c79a-11eb-9e3c-0eb0807ac8ad.gif)